curl/everything-curl/usingcurl/reademail.md

 "Implicit" SSL means that the connection gets secured already at first connect, which you make curl attempt by specifying a scheme in the URL that uses SSL.
 In this case either `pop3s://` or `imaps://`.
-For such connections, curl will insist on connecting and negotiating a TLS connection already from the start, or it will fail its operation.
+For such connections, curl insists on connecting and negotiating a TLS connection already from the start, or it fails its operation.

 The previous explicit examples done with implicit SSL: